pv/pydocweb/doc/installation.rst

 ``import-docstrings.sh``, ``update-docstrings.sh``, and
 ``upgrade-db-schema.sh`` hard-code the name of the ``settings`` module.
-They are very simple scripts, so you can adapt them if you need to run them agains a different site than the default one.
+They are very simple scripts, so you can adapt them if you need to run them against a different site than the default one.

 Example: More involved Apache + ``mod_python``